aliclark/the_wooden_sword/Physicalist Consciousness.md

 - It seems like if the Will theory is taken, then the Will should be nearest the point of convergence.

 Or is it like a person performing a relay-run delivering messages between two locations continuously, with the thing being relayed also having conscious experience?
 - I'm unaware of a good candidate for this theory, as the spinal cord can be severed or half the brain removed without loss of consciousness.
 The brain stem could be a next-best candidate, but I don't know if there's an appropriate relay end-point at it's bottom?
+Or around the internal medullary laminar?

 ## Theory